 Know the policy

 When travelling by plane or train, know the company policy about allergies.
-For example, some transportation services do not let children with life-threatening allergies travel alone.
+For example, some services do not let children with life-threatening allergies travel alone.
 Most airlines have removed peanut products from on-board service.
 However, this does not mean that the foods served are allergen free.

 With fluid restrictions on airplanes and other regulations, it is a good idea to know the laws about what is permitted on planes or when travelling across a border.